Rosette formations as symmetry-breaking events: theory and experiment: Results

-For this trajectory, the change from balistic to diffusive motion is evident from the modification of the slopes at $\tau \sim 250$ s.
-Results for all tracked cells are reported as box plots in Figure~\ref{fig:6}d.
-Cells display a self-propulsion of $v_0 = 0.4 \pm 0.1$ $\mu m/s$ and a persistence time of $\tau=260\pm50$ s.
+According to (\ref{eq:msd}), the cell performs a persistent motion characterized by a ballistic regime in the $\langle \Delta r^2 \rangle$ on short time scales, i.e., for $t \ll \tau$.
+In the ballistic regime, $\langle \Delta r^2 \rangle$ grows quadratically $\langle \Delta r^2 \rangle \propto v_0^2 t^2$.
+At larger time scales, i. e., $\tau \gg \tau$, the random walk is characterized by a diffusive behavior so that $\langle \Delta r^2 \rangle$ grows linearly $\langle \Delta r^2 \rangle \propto D \, t$, with $D = v_0^2 \tau /2$ in the case of active motion in two spatial dimensions.
+As it is easy to check, these two regimes can be obtained by considering a small and large time expansion of (\ref{eq:msd}). $\tau$ sets the crossover time between the two regimes.
+For this trajectory, the change from ballistic to diffusive motion is evident from the modification of the slopes at $\tau \sim 250$ s.
+The results of all tracked cells are reported as box plots in Figure~\ref{fig:6}d.
+Cells show a self-propulsion of $v_0 = 0.4 \pm 0.1$ $\mu m/s$ and a persistence time of $\tau=260\pm50$ s.
 The resulting persistence length is $l_p = v_0 \tau \sim 100 \mu m$.
 In order to compare the behavior of the real data with respect to their \textit{in silico} counterparts, we proceeded to determine the distance scaling factor as follows: we took representative snapshots of the confluent cell population cropping images in LxL square regions (see Figure~\ref{fig:7}a), compute the corresponding Voronoi tesselation (see Methods) and determined the ratio, $f$, between the effective edge length of the region (measured in $\mu m$) and the squared root of the number of cells present in the region ($\sqrt{N_c}$).
 Note that simulations were performed considering N cells in a square box of $\sqrt{N}$ edge length.
 This allows us to properly rescale the measured quantities and compare them with simulations.
-Rescaling of the simulation box equals to have cells with an effective length of $\sim \sqrt{A_0} = 1$, while the effective length in the data is $l_c \sim 10 \mu m$.
+Rescaling of the simulation box equals having cells with an effective length of $\sim \sqrt{A_0} = 1$, while the effective length in the data is $l_c \sim 10 \mu m$.
 Thus, $\tilde l_p = f \cdot l_p = 10 l_c$.

-Having fixed the persistence times of the rotational dynamics to $\tau = 50$, simulations can be compared to real data for values of the self propulsion velociry around $0.2$.
+Having fixed the persistence times of the rotational dynamics to $\tau = 50$, simulations can be compared to real data for values of the self-propulsion velocity around $0.2$.